 Deleting a file by accident hasn't been a problem for PC users since the Recycle Bin first appear in Windows.
-When you use either the Delete button or right-click on a file or folder and choose Delete, such the deleted file or folder will be moved to the Recycle Bin on the Desktop.
-To restore them, just open the Recycle Bin by double-clicking its desktop icon, right click the deleted file you want and click "Restore" option.
+When you use either the Delete button or right-click on a file or folder and choose Delete, such deleted file or folder will be moved to the Recycle Bin on the Desktop.
+To restore them:

-Solution 2: Recover permanently deleted photos from File History backups
+Solution 2: Recover permanently deleted photos from Windows backups

 To perform this operation, connect the backup storage media to your Windows and follow these steps: